 What do the numbers on plastic bottles mean?

 If you are refilling a plastic water bottle, pay attention to the number on the bottom, 1 and 2 are the most common safe options for plastic water bottles.
 These numbers indicate the type of plastic the bottle was manufactured with.
-The number 7 bottles are the ones you should be particularly concerned about.

 What’s the safest option for you and the environment?